Skip to main content

 <"https://hackerone.com/...UUID.../embedded_submissions/new">

 portion of code as a URL.
-You can point to the link on your website, or you can set up a security@ email with an auto-response pointing to the link.
+You can point to the link on your website or set up a security@ email with an auto-response pointing to the link.

 Did this answer your question?